Combined Comprehensive Bovine Embryo Transfer

 & Artificial Insemination Training Course

 Our Artificial Insemination Course is only taught in conjunction with our Comprehensive Embryo Transfer Course.
 We add 1 day before the ET course where the student learns AI, they then continue practicing AI the rest of the week while learning ET.
-The Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is a 6 day school that begins on a Monday and ends at 1:30 P.M. on Saturday.
+The Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is a 6 day school that begins at 8:00 AM on Monday and ends at 1:30 P.M. on Saturday.

 In the Bovine Artificial Insemination portion of the course students learn estrous synchronization, palpating the cervix, and negotiating the AI gun through the cervix.
 We also supply an excellent AI Management Manual.
 The course consists of theory and practical work with young cows.
 Due to innovative techniques and the use of young cows the average student is usually passing the rod through the cervix in less than half a day.

 In the Bovine Embryo Transfer portion of the course students are taught the most economical methods to perform embryo transfer in cattle, thereby maximizing profitability.
 Students will learn how to select and prepare donors & recipients; and how to collect, recognize, manipulate, classify, freeze, thaw & transfer embryos.
 It is designed for dairymen and ranchers wanting to learn how to perform embryo transfer on their herds; as well as veterinarians wanting to learn embryo transfer to incorporate into their practice.
 This portion of the course is also RACE-Approved for 50 Hours of Continuing Education for Veterinarians and Veterinary Technicians in Jurisdictions Which Recognize the American Association of Veterinary State Boards RACE Approval.